Robinhoeh/signup-form/README.md

 ### Screen shot of Project

 ### What does my product do?
-- Allows someone to signin to a form
+- Allows someone to submit to a form
 - Validates persons email, name and url
 - Leverages constraint validation API on FE
 - Does NOT use the baked in HTML validation error messages